udondan/ver2doc/README.md

-# VerDoc
+# Ver2Doc

-VerDoc is a helper to update version references in your documentation.
+Ver2Doc is a helper to update version references in your documentation.

 It expects your version to be stored in the file `VERSION` in the root of the repository.